August Schmidhuber

-August Schmidhuber (8 May 1901 – 19 February 1947) was an SS-Brigadeführer who commanded two Waffen-SS divisions in occupied Yugoslavia and Albania during the latter stages of World War II who was executed by the post-war Yugoslav authorities for war crimes.
-The Waffen-SS was an armed branch of the German Nazi Party that served alongside but was never formally part of the Wehrmacht.
-At the post-war Nuremberg trials, the Waffen-SS – of which Schmidhuber was a senior officer – was declared to be a criminal organisation due to its major involvement in war crimes and crimes against humanity.
+August Schmidhuber (8 May 1901 – 19 February 1947) was an SS-Brigadeführer who commanded two Waffen-SS divisions in occupied Yugoslavia and Albania during the latter stages of World War II.
+He was executed by the post-war Yugoslav authorities for war crimes.

 During anti-partisan operations in Yugoslavia, under his direct orders, the 21st Waffen SS Division Skanderbeg committed numerous atrocities; the division also contributed to the Holocaust by participating in the roundup and deportation of most of the Jews from Kosovo.
 Schmidhuber was captured in May 1945, he was tried and convicted as war criminal, he was executed in Belgrade on 19 February 1947.

 Early career

 August Schmidhuber was born in Augsburg, Bavaria, the son of a minor government official.
 After finishing basic military training in the Reichswehr in Ulm in 1919, he signed up for 12 years' military service on 5 May.
 He was initially assigned to the Schützen Regiment (rifle regiment) Number 42.
 From 16 June 1919 until the beginning of October, Schmidhuber served with the 9th Company of his regiment and then spent nearly a year in 3 company.

 At the same time, beginning in May 1919 to mid-June, he also entered the ranks of the Freikorps, Major Franz Ritter von Epp.
 Schmidhuber then transferred to Gebirgs-Jäger-Regiment (mountain hunters) Number 19 and on 1 October 1922 was appointed to the rank of Gefreiter (private).
 He remained in the regular German army until 4 May 1931, when he left as an Oberfeldwebel (sergeant major).

 After leaving the army Schmidhuber worked as a brewer and became active in politics in Bavaria, joining the Bayerische Volkspartei (Bavarian People's Party).
 During the presidential elections, he stood for the district of Lindau but did not win.
 He then joined the Nazi Party and on 16 July 1933 entered into the Sturmabteilung (SA).
 In the SA, he was part of the SA Gruppe Hochland and served first as the deputy director of SA schools in the region, and then later also as a director.
 Schmidhuber was a member of the training command of the SA.